Wellcome Sanger Institute: Human Genetics Programme

 The institute's research in human genetics focuses on the characterisation of human genetic variation in health and disease.
 Aside from the institute's contribution to the Human Genome Project, researchers at the Sanger Institute have made contributions in various research areas relating to disease, population comparative and evolutionary genetics.
 In January 2008, the launch of the 1000 Genomes Project, a collaboration with scientists around the globe, signalled an effort to sequence the genomes of 1000 individuals in order to create the "most detailed map of human genetic variation to support disease studies".
 The data from the pilot projects was made freely available in public databases in June 2010.
 In 2010, the Sanger Institute announced its participation in the UK10K project, which will sequence the genomes of 10,000 individuals to identify rare genetic variants and their effects on human health.
 The Sanger Institute is also part of the International Cancer Genome Consortium, an international effort to describe different cancer tumour types.
 It is also part of the GENCODE and ENCODE research programmes to create an encyclopaedia of DNA elements.

 The Programme applies genomics to population-scale studies to identify the causal variants and pathways involved in human disease and their effects on cell biology.
 It also models developmental disorders to explore which physical aspects might be reversible.

 Pathogens and Microbes Programme

 Investigates the common underpinning mechanisms of evolution, infection and resistance to therapy into bolster understanding of bacteria, viruses and parasites, with a particular interest in malaria.
 It also explores the effects of genome variation on the biology of host–pathogen interactions, in particular host response to infection and the role of microiotia in health and disease.
 All the genomes after sequencing are made available at the web-based onsite-maintained database, GeneDB.

+Generative Genomics Programme

+Uses Sanger's computational facilities to build computational models that generate foundational datasets and enable the understanding and prediction of the outcome of altering individual nucleotides in every genome.
+Large-scale sequencing experiments generate datasets from which changes in DNA sequence can show alterations in RNA, proteins and cellular networks.